 In the months leading up to the summer, these are selected topics that we will be addressing:

-We are excited to welcome campers for our standard 4, 3, and 7-week programs, and will continue to update the community on various important dates here.
+We are excited to welcome campers for our standard 4, 3, and 7-week programs.
 The release of any restrictions by the Commonwealth of Pennsylvania on enrollment capacity or the use of facilities on our campus has already been taken into account and we will remain flexible as we prepare for the camp season.

 - Controlled Environment